jujunet37/CAM10-Astronomy-camera/README.md

 - ASCOM driver : This is the ascom driver to make it communicate with all astronomy softwares (Sharpcap, OpenNebulosity, PHD2).
 Version 0.5
 - Components list : I provided the list of elements, with screen captures to avoid dead links, so you can easyly retrieve the parts needed.
 - Firmware + MPROG : This is the firmware and the programming utility for flashing the FT2232 chip
 - FT2232 Driver : Drivers for Windows for the FT2232.
-Provided 2 drivers, you can check for updates on FTDI website, type FT2232HL and install last drivers.
+I provided 2 drivers, you can check for updates on FTDI website, type FT2232HL and install lastest drivers.
 WARNING : Since several years FTDI brick non genuine chips.
 If you purchased your chip on an official reseller, you can update to last driver.
-If you chip comes from Aliexpress or EBay, be careful about that, if you have any doubt, install the 2.08 provided driver.
+If your chip comes from Aliexpress or EBay, be careful about that, if you have any doubt, install the 2.08 provided driver.
 - Old ASCOM Platform : This is the old ASCOM platform that works with this camera, not tested with newer versions.
 - PCB Gerber file : The Gerber file to make the PCB
 - Schema : Original diagram by grim